 Speak with an NJ Divorce Attorney in Confidence

-If you would like more information about the steps involved in establishing child custody and parenting time during a divorce in New Jersey, we encourage you to contact us for an initial consultation.
+If you would like more information about the steps involved in establishing child custody and parenting time during a divorce in New Jersey, we encourage you to contact us for an initial case evaluation.
 To speak with one of our experienced Hackensack divorce attorneys in confidence, please call (201) 880-9770 or request an appointment online today.